madalina-cirstea/Introduction-to-Robotics/Matrix game/README.md

 ## How to play instructions

-Before playing, make sure that you entered the Settings menu and set your name accordingly (otherwise you will be just another "anonim").
+Before playing, make sure that you entered the Settings menu and set your name accordingly (otherwise you will be just another "ANONIM").
 You can also chose the starting level, but take note that the score associated with the levels you passed will be 0 and this can reduce your chances to obtain a better score and, consequently, to do a high score.

 After all settings have been made, the game can start.
-Use the joystick to move the paddle accordingly.
+Use the Ox axis of the joystick to move the paddle to the left or to the right.
 You can also shoot flaming fireballs by pressing the button of the joystick, but be careful not to kill yourself.

 ## Game logic